Senior Independent Living Community Placement and Referral Agency

 What is Independent Living?

-Independent living communities are aimed at older adults who need little or no assistance with activities of daily living, most do not offer medical care or nursing staff.
+Independent living communities are aimed at seniors who need little or no assistance with activities of daily living, most do not offer medical care or nursing staff.
 As with regular housing, you can hire in-home help separately as required.
 The residents are seniors who benefit from convenient services, senior-friendly surroundings, and increased social opportunities that independent senior living communities offer.

 Activities, Amenities and Services